AlibabaCloudDocs/cms/intl.en-US/Appendix 1: Metrics/Databases/NoSQL databases/Redis Cluster.md

 This topic describes the metrics for ApsaraDB for Redis of the cluster architecture.

-**Note:** During the period from August 1, 2020 to September 30, 2020, Alibaba Cloud unpublished specific metrics for ApsaraDB for Redis.
-These metrics become unavailable after September 30, 2020.
-For more information, see [Deprecated alarm metrics in Cloud Monitor](/intl.en-US/Notices/Deprecated alarm metrics in Cloud Monitor.md).

 When you call an API operation provided by Cloud Monitor, you may need to set the **Namespace** and **Period** parameters.
 Set the parameters for ApsaraDB for the current service in the following way:

 -   Set the **Namespace** parameter to **acs\_kvstore**.